Recovering from fire

 - Use steel pipe and risers for above-ground sprinkler systems.

 This article has been prepared for the 13 December 2019 edition of Guacamole.
 We thank Ben Faber for his generous sharing of his work in this area.
+The additional resources have been added incrementally.
+(The article has had several updates since, primarily to add additional resources as they come to hand.)

 Date Published: 13/12/2019